 He wrote Butterflies, a book for Scottish Natural Heritage's Naturally Scottish series, and co-authored two regional butterfly atlases for South West Scotland and the Scottish Borders.

 Dr Sam Ellis

 Dr Sam Ellis has studied butterfly ecology and conservation for over 25 years, including a PhD on the Northern Brown Argus at the University of Sunderland.
-He joined Butterfly Conservation in 2001 as Northern England Regional Officer, becoming Head of Regions in 2007 and was appointed a Director in 2015.
+He joined Butterfly Conservation in 2001 as Northern England Regional Officer, becoming Head of Regions in 2007 and was appointed Director of Conservation and Regions in 2015.

 He has published over 70 scientific papers and reports and was the lead author of BC’s recently published Landscape-scale Conservation for Butterflies and Moths: Lessons from the UK report.